 Boat House.
-A structure building at or near the Shoreline high water mark used only for the storage of boats, and related items.
+A structure at or near the Shoreline used for the storage of boats and related items.
 Boat House includes any structure which was approved and issued a zoning permit as a Boat House under this or any prior bylaw, and any structure at or near the Shoreline (other than a Single-Family Dwelling) a substantial portion of which has been or is being used for the storage of boats and related items.